benjajaja/civtrade/Reddit post.md

 If you're getting the error `Invalid API token OR your account is not verified OR your API token has been suspended`, you have an invalid API token, your account isn't verified or your API token has been suspended.
 PM me on reddit if you have any troubles.

 ***If you need an API made, tell me.
 The reason there's only one right now is because that's the only one that's been requested.
-I'm very open to making new ones***
+I'm very open to making new ones to meet someone's specific needs***

 ----
 <a name="plans"></a>